gocd-contrib/gomatic/README.md

 We won't document all of the options.
 Most of the behaviour is covered by [unit tests](https://github.com/SpringerSBM/gomatic/blob/master/gomatic/goCdConfiguratorTest.py), so look at them.

+### Dry run

+You can see what effect Gomatic will have on the config XML by using `configurator.save_updated_config(save_config_locally=True, dry_run=True)`.
+If you have `kdiff3` installed, Gomatic will open it showing the diff (if there is a difference) between the config XML before and after the changes made by the `GoCdConfigurator`.
+If you don't have `kdiff3` installed, use a diff tool of your choice to diff the files `config-before.xml` vs `config-after.xml`.

 ### Reverse engineering of existing pipeline

 If you have already set up a pipeline through the UI and now want to retrospectively write a script to do the equivalent, you can get Gomatic to show you the script to create an existing pipeline.